 Menopause, cannabis, and sex

-How much cannabis should I take to improve a sexual experience?
+How much cannabis should I take?

 Serving size matters, and of course, how much cannabis you take depends upon the strength of the strain and the cannabinoids present.
 Since the effects of different cannabinoids and strains vary, it isn’t easy to recommend a specific amount to use across the board.